Spider Mites on Peace Lily — Early Detection on Large Smooth Leaves

 Dry air, especially in winter

 Peace lily's preference for humidity above 50% is actually protective against spider mites — but when the plant is placed in dry indoor air during the heating season, it becomes more vulnerable than usual to mite infestation.
 The combination of a plant stressed by low humidity and an environment favorable to mite reproduction creates elevated risk.
-Spider mites on peace lily are most common from November through March.
+Spider mites on peace lily are most common from November through March, tracking almost exactly with the run of a home's heating system.

 How to Fix It